-Amanda leads The Testimony Project, and manages all of our day-to-day and D.C. and Latin America operations including all of our marketing, publicity, communications and outreach, as well as our website and all of our social media accounts.
-She is writing, directing and producing our feature length documentary film, The Testimony Project.
-You can find Amanda on Twitter at: https://twitter.com/la_monstruita and Instagram at https://www.instagram.com/lamonstruita/.
+Amanda leads The Testimony Project and manages all of our day-to-day and D.C. and Latin America operations including all of our marketing, publicity, communications, and outreach, as well as our website and all of our social media accounts.
+She is writing, directing and producing our feature-length documentary film, The Testimony Project.
+You can find Amanda on Twitter and Instagram.

-Tanya, like Amanda is a Washington D.C. native and graduate of The Field School located in the District of Columbia, where Amanda and Tanya met.
+Tanya, like Amanda, is a Washington D.C. native and a graduate of The Field School located in the District of Columbia, where Amanda and Tanya met.
 Tanya graduated with honors from Wesleyan University in Middletown, CT, with a BA in Psychology in May 2016.
 For this project, Tanya wishes to give victim-survivors of gender-based violence and sexual violence a platform where they can speak freely about their experiences to raise awareness in their communities about the prevalence of gender-based and sexual violence.
 In August 2016, Tanya moved to Chicago, IL where she is a research assistant in a Psychology research lab.

 DAVID SANTOS BRITO

 Co-DIRECTOR, LATIN AMERICA

 David Santos Brito was born and raised in Brazil but is currently living and working in Colombia, where he and Amanda manage all of our operations in Colombia and Latin America.
 David speaks English, Spanish, Portuguese and French.
 David, Amanda, and Tanya all share a passion for activism, doing justice work, human rights, and LGBTQ+ issues.
-Amanda and David really love spicy foods and share a crippling ají (hot sauce) addiction.
+Amanda and David really love spicy foods and share a crushing ají (hot sauce) addiction.